 Off Limits: Museum Cottage is strictly off limits at all times.

-The cottage, built by John Bond, was originally home to the head gardener.
-After Gardener’s Cottage was built, it was home to the coachman.
+Museum Cottage, built by John Bond, was originally home to the head gardener and is shown as Gardener’s Cottage on old maps.
+After the new Gardener’s Cottage was built, it became home to the coachman.

 “The house stood vacant for a while and my father allowed us to arrange our natural history collections in the empty rooms.
 From this the house acquired its name of Museum Cottage.”Lilian Bond

 When Tyneham House was occupied in 1941 by the W.A.A.F., Museum Cottage became home to Ralph and Evelyn Bond until the evacuation in December 1943.